AhamSammich/ProjectBattleShip/README.md

 ## The Game
 This game is classic BattleShip against an AI opponent with some extra features.
+Running the script in bsmain.py will start the game.

 ### Ships
 Each player has five ships, each with a specific feature/skill: